 Inquiry Maths establishes a culture of curiosity, collaboration and openness in the classroom.
 Students meet new concepts and procedures when they are necessary, meaningful and connected – necessary to make progress on a line of inquiry, meaningful in the context of the inquiry and connected to other concepts and procedures in the field of inquiry.

-Mathematical inquiry processes: Verify; extend a pattern; generalise and prove.
-Conceptual field of inquiry: Difference of two squares; rearrange expressions.
+Mathematical inquiry processes: Interpret; identify patterns; conjecture, generalise and prove.
+Conceptual field of inquiry: Algebraic terms and expressions.

 What students say about Inquiry Maths

 Illustrations: Year 11 students evaluate an Inquiry Maths lesson on mini-whiteboards and a year 7 student gives written feedback.